-Being an effective, plugged-in, 21st-century journalist requires active participation in the news ecosystem.
-To serve the needs of digital audiences — and to make yourself stand out in the eyes of potential employers — you need to get in the habit of tweeting in a way that shows you are savvy about using social media for journalistic purposes.
+Being an effective, plugged-in, 21st-century media professional requires active participation in the news ecosystem.
+To serve the needs of digital audiences — and to make yourself stand out in the eyes of potential employers — you need to get in the habit of tweeting in a way that shows you are savvy about using social media for professional purposes.

 Assignment: Make your first Power Tweet